fabiodemartino/sdkFromOpenApi/README.md

-# Lord of the Rings SDK
+# SDK from Open API using Swagger

-# Project Name - Developer Instructions
+# SDK from Open API - Developer Instructions

-Welcome to the Project Name repository!
-This README provides you with instructions on how to use the provided Postman collection to interact with the API's `GenerateCode` endpoint.
+Welcome to the SDK from the Open API repository!
+This README provides instructions on using the provided Postman collection to interact with the API's `GenerateCode` endpoint.

 ## Getting Started